 There is something picturesque about the old once-upon-a-time-prosperous town being left to fade in the background, making Kampot exude a timeworn, arty presence.
 Found compacted in the yellowing hues of Kampot’s Old Quarter, French colonial buildings from the early 19th century and early 20th century are ravaged by time, and others are abandoned ghost buildings left to crumble in the wake of Cambodian independence and war-time conflict.
 The streets here tell a thousand stories of a heyday, devastating destruction and present-day resilience.

 Hire a bike and cycle for a few hours around the compact centre of town.
 You’ll be surprised what old buildings you come across, mixing a forlorn ambience with creative ignition.
-Local cafes and eateries, artisan stores, traditional workshops and street traders have cemented themselves within the crumbling corners of the city, filled with decaying French Creole style carved doors, Palais style balconies, shutters and staircases.
+Local cafes and restaurants, artisan stores, traditional workshops and street traders have cemented themselves within the crumbling corners of the city, filled with decaying French Creole style carved doors, Palais style balconies, shutters and staircases.

 Architectural highlights include the modernist, yellow block Kampot Fish Market, the original and intact exterior and interior of the National Bank (which survived Khmer Rouge destruction), and the renovated Old Royal Cinema from the 1950s known now as Hotel Old Cinema.
 The Kampot Provincial Museum was once the French Governor’s Mansion, and today houses a small exhibition of the city’s history for a $2 entry fee.
 The Lotus Pond behind it adds to the delicate edges of the city.